 Our core work is to provide rental assistance to prevent homelessness among low-income households.
-As the largest provider of affordable housing in San Bernardino County, the Housing Authority of the County of San Bernardino (HACSB) proudly assists approximately 27,000 people, most of whom are seniors, individuals with disabilities, veterans, and children.
+As the largest provider of affordable housing in San Bernardino County, the Housing Authority of the County of San Bernardino (HACSB) proudly assists approximately 27,800 people, most of whom are seniors, individuals with disabilities, veterans, and children.
 Since 1941, we have helped low-income families attain safe and stable housing through a variety of rental assistance programs funded by the U.S. Department of Housing and Urban Development (HUD).
-As of June, 2024, more than 11,500 households are served through housing assistance payments made to landlords on behalf of the families or reside in units owned and managed by HACSB.
-The affordable rental housing programs we administer provide a critical safety net for households in San Bernardino County, where it takes nearly twice the minimum wage to afford rent for a two-bedroom apartment.
+As of January 1, 2025, more than 11,500 households are served through housing assistance payments made to landlords on behalf of the families or reside in units owned and managed by HACSB.
+These programs provide a critical safety net for households in San Bernardino County, where a family would need to earn over three times the minimum wage to afford rent for a two-bedroom apartment.

 We understand that housing a family is the first step on their path to self-sufficiency.
-Additionally, HACSB utilizes strong partnerships within San Bernardino County that provide opportunities and create a meaningful difference in the lives of families we serve, maximizing our resources by mobilizing the talents of our community partners.
+HACSB builds strong partnerships within San Bernardino County to help provide opportunities and create a meaningful difference in the lives of families we serve, maximizing our resources by mobilizing the talents of our community partners.

-We also assist households to move from renting to purchasing a home through our Homeownership Program, and, along with many partners, we help individuals who were formerly homeless through two Permanent Supportive Housing communities and special purpose voucher programs such as Veterans Affairs Supportive Housing (VASH) and the Emergency Housing Voucher (EHV) program.
+We also assist households to move from renting to purchasing a home through our Homeownership Program, and, along with many partners, we help individuals who were formerly homeless through two Permanent Supportive Housing communities and special purpose voucher programs such as the Veterans Affairs Supportive Housing (VASH) and Emergency Housing Voucher (EHV) programs.

+HACSB also owns and manages affordable rental communities that are not federally funded, bringing additional affordable housing opportunities to our communities in addition to the traditional rental assistance programs we administer.
 Our service to the community is built upon our Vision, Mission, and Core Values.
 These principles direct our efforts and guide our interactions with every customer.